CrowdStrike/falcon-scripts/bash/install/README.md

     - PREP_GOLDEN_IMAGE                 (default: false)
         To prepare the sensor to be used in a golden image.
         Accepted values are ['true', 'false'].

+This script recognizes the following argument:
+    -h, --help
+        Print this help message and exit.
 ```

 ### Usage